What Is an Allergy?

 It starts when you come into contact with a trigger that you inhale, swallow, or get on your skin.

 Your symptoms depend on how you’re exposed -- through the air, your skin, food, or through an insect sting.

-If you’ve got a nasal or skin allergy, common symptoms include:
+If you’ve got a nasal allergy (one that's triggered by something you inhale), common symptoms include: